Ultimate Carteret Real Estate Investing Guide for 2026

 Housing

-The median home value in Carteret is , compared to the entire state median of and the nationwide median market worth that is .
+The median home value in Carteret is , compared to the total state median of and the nationwide median value which is .

-Reviewing the rental residential market, Carteret has a median gross rent of .
-The median gross rent level across the state is , while the United States’ median gross rent is .
+As for the rental business, Carteret has a median gross rent of .
+The statewide median is , and the median gross rent throughout the US is .

-The rate of home ownership is in Carteret.
-The percentage of the state’s population that are homeowners is , in comparison with throughout the nation.
+The rate of homeowners in Carteret is .
+The percentage of the state's residents that are homeowners is , in comparison with across the nation.

-The occupied rate for housing units of all kinds in Carteret is , with an equivalent vacancy rate of .
+The occupied percentage for residential units of all kinds in Carteret is , with a comparable unoccupied rate of .

 Carteret Rent & Ownership